Chan-man00/fogeye/README.md

 <img src="https://openmv.io/cdn/shop/products/new-cam-v4-angle-web_grande.jpg?v=1536445279" alt="OpenMV H7 camera" width="400"/>
 <figcaption align = "center"><b>OpenMV H7 camera</b></figcaption>
 </p>

+### HDR
+We added HDR to the two cameras to get more information from the foggy images because hdr provides brightness and color across a broader dynamic range.

+* hdr

+Therefore, ...

 ### Image trigger
 In order to get exactly paired images from both cameras that are captured at the same time, it is necessary to introduce a common trigger.
 We used a lightweight Arduino board for this task.
 Any Arduino board should be capable of sending this trigger, but we used an [Adafruit Feather 32u4 Radio](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-rfm69hcw-module) that was available from an earlier project.